interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### Fulfillment Format {#preimage-sha-256-condition-type-fulfillment}

-The fulfillment simply contains the preimage.
+The fulfillment simply contains the preimage (encoded into a SEQUENCE of one element for consistency).

 ### Validating {#preimage-sha-256-condition-type-validating}